Environmental Dependence of Self-Regulating Black-hole Feedback in Massive Galaxies: Discussion

 Self-regulation of AGN feedback in our BCG simulation is broadly similar to what is observed in other simulations of its type \citep[e.g.,][]{Gaspari2011_clusters,gaspari2012,li2014,li15,Prasad15,Prasad2018,meece2017}.
 Our BCG simulation's typical value of $\min (t_{\rm cool} / t_{\rm ff})$ is greater than most, with a median ratio $\sim 25$.
 In a future paper, we will show that the self-regulated $K(r)$ profile of our BCG simulation, which has an inner slope $K \propto r^{2/3}$ (see Figure~\ref{fig:entropy}) is in excellent agreement with the observations of \citet{Hogan2017} and \citet{babyk2018}.
 However, unlike some of the other simulations, it produces less cold gas than is observed in cluster cores, and the cold gas it does produce rarely extends beyond 3~kpc.

-The main reason for the lack of cold gas in our BCG simulation is the low feedback efficiency parameter we have chosen.
+The main reason for the lack of cold gas in our BCG simulation is the low feedback efficiency parameter and the small accretion time we have chosen.
+The small accretion time causes the cold gas forming within $r<0.5$ kpc to be quickly removed from the simulation domain.
+This results in a high accretion rate, producing powerful AGN jets before much cold gas accumulates in the cluster core, despite the low AGN feedback efficiency.
 For $\epsilon_{\rm AGN} = 10^{-4}$, the cold-gas accretion rate required to sustain $10^{44} \, {\rm erg \, s^{-1}}$ of feedback power is $18 \, M_\odot \, {\rm yr^{-1}}$.
 Our algorithm converts all of that cold gas to hot gas and expels it from the central region in a jet.
 Over the course of 1~Gyr, more than $10^{10} \, M_\odot$ would otherwise have accumulated, and much it would likely have formed stars at a rate $\sim 10 \, \mathrm{M}_\odot \, \mathrm{yr}^{-1}$.
 In some of the other cluster-scale simulations \citep[e.g.,][]{gaspari2012,li2014,Prasad15}, much of the cold gas persists indefinitely in a torus orbiting outside of the accretion zone because of the stochastic angular momentum it gains during kinetic feedback bursts.
 Our simulation does not produce such a torus and we will analyze what inhibits torus formation in a future paper.